 To become a member of the Eagle Creek 9 Hole Ladies League:

-· New members must provide their last 5 golf scores either thru the USGA GHIN Handicap System or from an accredited golf club.
+New members must provide their last 5 golf scores either through the USGA GHIN Handicap System or from an accredited golf club.
 If you do not have a handicap established, you will be required to post 5 scores played at Eagle Creek before being eligible for prizes.
 The Golf Shop staff can help you enroll in the USGA GHIN Handicap System to establish your handicap.

 USGA RULES will govern play and etiquette on the course.

-RULE 1.3: A PLAYER IS EXPECTED TO
+RULE 1.3: A PLAYER IS EXPECTED TO:

 1. Act with integrity by following the Rules of Handicapping and to refrain from using the Rules of Handicapping for the purpose of gaining an unfair advantage.